ash01th/CypherD_hackathon_submission/README.md

-# CypherD_hackathon_submission
+# CypherD Hackathon Submission

-hackathon_submission
-# initial setup:
+## Initial Setup:

--run the db.py file to create user database and to populate sample data -ensure the state.yaml file exists and is_logged_in field is set to false -run the main.py file
+1. Run the `db.py` file to create the user database and to populate it with sample data.
+2. Ensure the `state.yaml` file exists and the `is_logged_in` field is set to `false`.
+3. Run the `main.py` file.
--to check import wallet use the phrase which will be generated in the signup phase
+4. To check the "import wallet" feature, use the phrase that will be generated during the signup phase.

-# implementd features:
--conversion from eth to usd (usd_conv.py) -notifications via mail (mail_notification.py) both of the above features can be tested individually by simply running them -cryptographically secure seed phrase generation using BIP-39 English wordlist and fallback if any error occurs -cryptographically secure signing and sign verification using ecdsa on curve SECP256k1 -basic cli demo of eth transaction between two peers
-# future work
+## Implemented Features:

+-   **ETH to USD Conversion:** Conversion from ETH to USD is handled by `usd_conv.py`.
+-   **Email Notifications:** Notifications are sent via email using `mail_notification.py`.
+    -   *Both of the above features can be tested individually by simply running their respective Python files.*
+-   **Secure Seed Phrase Generation:** Cryptographically secure seed phrase generation using the BIP-39 English wordlist, with a fallback mechanism in case of errors.
+-   **Digital Signatures:** Cryptographically secure signing and signature verification using ECDSA on the `SECP256k1` curve.
+-   **CLI Demo:** A basic command-line interface demo of an ETH transaction between two peers.

+## Future Work

--use a keyvalue database to store transactions
+-   Use a key-value database to store transactions.
--use docker to create image and deploy on cloud platforms -host a webserver and ui to enable communication
+-   Use Docker to create an image and deploy it on cloud platforms.
+-   Host a web server and UI to enable communication.